ngozzi/anatomy-vaccines-italy/README.md

 ### Instructions
 This repository contains data and code to run the model for the paper "Anatomy of the first six months of COVID-19 vaccination campaign in Italy":
-- ```basins``` contains demographic, epidemiological, and NPIs data for different data.
+- ```basins``` contains demographic, epidemiological, and NPIs data for different basins.
 This data is already pre-processed and is ready to be inputed in the model
 - ```data-scripts``` contains the notebooks necessary to download and preprocess the vaccinations, demographic, and NPIs data
 - ```models``` contains the implementation of the model
 - ```simulation``` contains an example notebook to run the model